 It is painful to see a loved one suffering from addiction.
 You want to help them in whatever way possible.
 A stay in a rehabilitation (or rehab) center is one of the best ways to help their recovery.
-But how do you find the right rehab for your love one?
+But how do you find the right rehab for your loved one?

-To find the right rehab for your loved one can seem like a minefield.
-Because, unfortunately, there are rehab centers out there who care more about profit than patient care.
+To find the right rehab for your loved one can therefore seem like a minefield.
 All the while, a lack of regulatory oversight makes it too easy for them to sell their wares.

-But if you go through these steps, you’ll be able to find the right rehab that is most likely to help your loved one.
-Following these 8 step guideline can make sure your loved one needing rehab is in excellent hands.
+But if you go through these 8-point checklist, you’ll be able to find the right rehab that is most likely to help your loved one the best.
+Follow this guideline and make sure your loved one needing rehab is in excellent hands.

 1. Reliable Accreditation